 Then you’ll be able to implement any changes identified from the analysis conducted.
 Enabling functional integration tests to see if the automated workflow will produce the desired results.

-At this point or earlier it is useful to inform and train teams who will be working directly with the embedded workflows.
+At this point or earlier, it is useful to inform and train teams who will be working directly with the embedded workflows.
 Whether they are updating and maintaining them, or interpreting the data from them.
-Once testing and training has been completed the newly optimised and efficient workflow can be implemented.
+Once testing and training have been completed the newly optimised and efficient workflow can be implemented.

-After a few weeks of implementation reviewing the results will give more information in regards to the efficiency.
+After a few weeks of implementation reviewing the results will give more information regarding efficiency.
 If needed, iterate on the streamlined workflow.
 Ultimately the process will help you get the most out of your workflows.

 Low Code Tools to Optimise Workflows

 Using an efficient automation system allows you and your team to build integrations and workflows quickly with low code tools.
 Designed to visualise the workflow process from start to finish.
-Workflow optimisation tools allow teams to build, test and deploy automated business processes with ease.
+Workflow optimisation tools allow teams to easily build, test and deploy automated business processes.
 As well as customise workflows to their specific requirements in a streamlined manner.
-For instance, giving business users the ability to define key steps, add logic tools to a workflow to achieve the desired outcome.
+For instance, giving business users the ability to define key steps, and add logic tools to a workflow to achieve the desired outcome.

 All without the need to know technical coding languages.
-An automation software is therefore ideal for empowering citizen developers and reducing developer backlog.
+Automation software is therefore ideal for empowering citizen developers and reducing developer backlog.
 Providing automated solutions for your internal manual processes.
-Which in the long term save time and resources.
+Which in the long term saves time and resources.